How Asamoah Gyan Was Left With GH₵ 9000 in Bank Account After Buying Over 30 Cars

 Source: Getty Images

-Despite earning tens of millions across his career, he shocked fans when he revealed in 2018 that he had only GHS 9, 000 (£597) left in his bank account.
+Despite earning tens of millions across his career, the Ghanaian legend left fans with many questions after stating in 2018 that he only had GH₵ 9,000 (around £597 at the time) left in his bank account.

-The financial troubles became public during his marriage annulment case with ex-wife Gifty Sandra Dzamesi, whom he'd met in 2002 and married in 2013.
+The financial troubles became public during his marriage annulment case with ex-wife, Gifty Sandra Dzamesi, whom he met in 2002 and married in 2013.

-Gyan refused to speak to their three children until a DNA test, requested by his brother Baffour, proved paternity.
+Gyan refused to speak on the matter to their three children until a DNA test, requested by his brother Baffour, proved paternity.

-The situation turned messy when he couldn't afford business-class flights from the UK to Ghana that the court had ordered him to pay for.
+The situation turned messy when he reportedly could not afford business-class flights from the UK to Ghana that the court had ordered him to pay for.

 Outside football, Gyan’s life has been marked by an array of ambitious ventures.